PrestaShop/prestashop.github.io/news/_posts/2017-05-11-rebasing-your-git-branch.md

 With this, the second commit will fuse with the first one, and then the third one will do the same.

 Save and close the file.
-If you system has you use Vim (command line editor), you can save and quit by hitting the `Esc`key (Vim goes into command mode) and typing `:wq` (for “write and quit”).
+If your system has you use Vim (command line editor), you can save and quit by hitting the `Esc`key (Vim goes into command mode) and typing `:wq` (for “write and quit”).

 Another file will automatically open: